financemnl/financemnl-jekyll-minimal/_posts/2018-04-22-creating-and-managing-your-budget.md

 comments: true
 share: true
 related: true
-title: Creating and Managing your Budget
+title: Setting Up and Managing your Budget
 toc: true
 date: 2018-04-22 00:00:00 +0000
 excerpt: Budgeting should be the cornerstone of personal finance.
-This article should teach you how to create a budget and how to manage it.
+This article should teach you how to setup a budget and how to manage it.
 header:
   overlay_image: "/assets/images/uploads/header/pexels-photo-972540.jpeg"
   teaser: "/assets/images/uploads/teaser/calculator-calculation-insurance-finance-53621.jpeg"